Skip to main content

 There are many ways you can enjoy Europe’s food while avoiding gluten.

 There are also gluten-free seals you can look for on products in Europe.
 Products that have a seal contain a maximum of 20 ppm gluten, if not less.
-The most common seal in the EU is a Crossed Grain Trademark from the Association of European Coeliac Societies.
+The most common seal in the EU is the Crossed Grain Trademark from the Association of European Coeliac Societies.
 It’s also a good idea to check the ingredients list for wheat or other gluten-containing foods.

-If you can, try to avoid highly processed gluten-free substitutes such as:
+Try to avoid highly processed gluten-free substitutes such as:

 • Bread